It Doesn't Have To Be Right…

 So when Jared Shurin, Liz Bourke, Tansy Rayner Roberts and Justin Landon all posted “50 essential epic fantasies” earlier this week, much as Jared, James Smythe and I did for science fiction a few months ago… I thought: ooh, book list.
 And then I read the lists and thought, oh…

 I’ve actually read very little twenty-first century epic fantasy, and I believe I tried a grimdark fantasy novel once and didn’t think it very good.
 On the other hand, I’ve never been so desperate for reading material that I’ve had to read a Dragonlance book or anything by RA Salvatore.
-In other words, I don’t know much about epic fantasy; and when you look at the interminable chronicles that have been published in past decade or so, then I know even less.
+In other words, I don’t know much about epic fantasy; and when you look at the interminable chronicles that have been published in the past decade or so, then I know even less.
 But I do know a little bit.
 And I do have a few favourite epic fantasy novels (of varying degrees of epicity), few of which I saw mentioned on any of the lists presented by Jared Shurin, Liz Bourke, Tansy Rayner Roberts or Justin Landon.
 So here’s a small and humble list of my own.
 Which is in no way presented in opposition to their lists, or as a shot across anyone’s bows or anything.
 Consider it a small pendant list.
 Or something.

 I couldn’t think of fifty titles, so here are the few titles I could think of.
 They’re not in the remotest bit essential, they’re merely fantasy novels that I think are really good.
 Some of them are a bit obscure.
 They will not give you a good idea of what the epic fantasy field is currently like, nor will they educate in the history of epic fantasy.